EISy-as-Py/hardy/doc/index.rst

    contain the root `toctree` directive.
 HARDy
 =====
-:code:'HARDy' Handling, Arbitrage, Recognition of Data using python is a package to assist in discovery, research and classification of data.
+''HARDy'' Handling, Arbitrage, Recognition of Data using python is a package to assist in discovery, research and classification of data.

 :code:'HARDy' utilizes feature engineering and kernal methods simultaneously